Kyle-F-Brooks/i_simpa_python2/README.md

 ## recp_res_tool
 Combines each value of a chosen measurement into a single file to allow for easier processing of data.
 Each file gets saved in a folder called "Fused Recievers" and the file name is appended with the measurement that was chosen.

+## absorption_calc
+using the EDT, calculate the sabine and absorption coefficient

+## plot_xyz
+Used to convert a grid of microphone data into a readable format for plotting libraries such as d-plot

+## stl_calc
+calculates the Transmission loss